theianmay/time-entry-gen/docs/future-enhancements.md

 ---

-*Last Updated: November 2025*
+*Last Updated: November 20, 2025*
-*Priority ranking to be determined based on user feedback and business needs.*
+*Phase 6 UI/UX Polish: ✅ COMPLETE - All Priority Quick Wins Implemented*
-*UI/UX Analysis added for portfolio-ready enhancements.*
+*Priority ranking for remaining phases to be determined based on user feedback and business needs.*